DO NOT SHARE SOCIALMEDIA.ORG TALENT CONTENT WITH ANYONE OUTSIDE OF SOCIALMEDIA.ORG TALENT. EVER.

 Can I even tell people I’m a member?

 Of course.
 You can share general information that you are a member of SocialMedia.org Talent (and how much you love it).
 Just don’t share the substance of the conversations.
 You can say you’re at a meeting or on a call — but you can’t say what we’re talking about.

 Not much.
 You should always follow the appropriate use rules by removing all potentially identifying information about individuals or companies and making ideas your own.
 Internally, it’s generally OK to attribute the concepts you learned to SocialMedia.org Talent to leverage the power of the group without compromising anyone’s confidentiality.

 How do you stop my proprietary information from getting leaked?

-When you signed your confidentiality contract, you agreed not to share your organization’s confidential information, proprietary data, or intellectual property.
+When you signed your confidentiality contract, you agreed not to share your company’s confidential information, proprietary data, or intellectual property.
 Any information you provide will be shared within the community, and (despite our best efforts to prevent it) could be shared outside the community.
 Other than our efforts to enforce our confidentiality policies, there are no formal or legal protections to prevent further dissemination.
-Follow your organization’s rules.
+Follow your company’s rules.

 If I suspect a confidentiality violation, how do I report it?

 Please contact your Community Manager or email us at firstname.lastname@example.org.
 We will immediately and discreetly investigate.
 Your anonymity will be protected.